-- 1. REDD+ - 2.
-Sustainable palm oil: increased use of degraded lands for sustainable palm oil production - 3.
-Agriculture: investment in ecologically-friendly practices for smallholders - 4.
-Forest management: investments to reduce pressure on natural forests - 5.
-Freshwater management: improved freshwater and waterway management to support plantations, REDD+ afforestation along waterways - 6.
-Improved fisheries management: support fisheries to better use the potential of inland fisheries - Better land-use and spatial planning and management: planning that recognizes the importance of ecosystem services and biodiversity conservation and what they deliver
+practices for smallholders

-- 8. Energy and mining: alternative energy sources, improved identification of and management at locations, reforestation and re-vegetation - 9.
-Urban clusters: Identification of developing pools of human capital, such as in information technology and services related to the economic value of ecosystem services - Value chain development and infrastructure investment: encouraging more Foreign and Domestic Direct Investment for the development of Indonesia
+- 4. Forest management: investments to reduce pressure on natural forests - Freshwater management: improved freshwater and waterway management to support plantations, REDD+ afforestation along waterways - 6.
+Improved fisheries management: support fisheries to better use the potential of inland fisheries - 7.
+Better land-use and spatial planning and management: planning that recognizes the importance of ecosystem services and biodiversity conservation and what they deliver - 8.
+Energy and mining: alternative energy sources, improved identification of and management at locations, reforestation and re-vegetation - 9.
+Urban clusters: Identification of developing pools of human capital, such as in information technology and services related to the economic value of ecosystem services - 10.
+Value chain development and infrastructure investment: encouraging more Foreign and Domestic Direct Investment for the development of Indonesia

 Another country where this work is being explored is the Democratic Republic of the Congo (DRC).
 DRC is richly endowed with natural resources, with more than half of Africa's tropical moist forests and 50 per cent of Africa's freshwater resources.
-Production on forest constitutes the main source of food for more than 30 million people in the Congo Basin26.
-Virtually all the population depends on fuelwood for energy and a large proportion are dependent on forest resources for food, and building income materials. contributions are not reflected in the country's GDP.
+Production on forest farms constitutes the main source of food for more than 30 million people in the Congo Basin.
+Virtually all the population depends on fuelwood for energy and a large proportion are dependent on forest resources for food, medicines, income and building materials.
+These contributions are not reflected in the country's GDP.